bluesky-social/atproto-website/content/community/groups.md

 # Community Groups

-The Bluesky team monitors a Matrix chat for developers, which you can join [here](https://matrix.to/#/%23bluesky-dev:matrix.org).
+Meet and collaborate with other atproto developers in the following groups:

-Community members have also organized their own groups below:
+- [Bluesky Dev](https://matrix.to/#/%23bluesky-dev:matrix.org), a Matrix chat for developers run by the Matrix team
 - [Bluesky API Touchers](https://discord.gg/3srmDsHSZJ), a Discord server for developers
 - [Web0.club](https://www.web0.club/), a club for people interested in building on the open web
 - [Bluesky NYC Community](https://www.meetup.com/bluesky-nyc/), a Meetup group for the Bluesky community in the NYC area